Triangle Centers

 Orthocenter

-Note that sometimes the edges of the triangle have to be extended outside the triangle in order to draw the altitudes.
+Note that sometimes the edges of the triangle have to be extended outside the triangle to draw the altitudes.
 Then the orthocenter is also outside the triangle.